gagneurlab/Manuscript_Avsec_Bioinformatics_2017/README.md

 ## Download the data

-To download the rest of the data not conained in the repository, run:
+To download the rest of the data not contained in the repository, run:

 ```bash
 wget https://i12g-gagneurweb.in.tum.de/public/paper/Avsec_Bioinformatics_2017/data.tar.gz